 To do this well, you’ll need to build a comprehensive buyer’s journey for your primary buyer persona.
 You can then look at structuring your website so that that people at different stages of the buyer’s journey who are more likely to visit specific pages on your site, will come across CTA’s that are more compelling to their thought process.

-You’ll then need to look at your sales funnel.
+You’ll then need to look at your marketing funnel.
 This is the journey a client goes on with you in the longer term, assuming that you have more than one product or service to sell in your business.

 A prospect may be more likely to become a client with specific, top of the sales funnel products that are less expensive, less critical and less of a commitment.
 As your client relationship develops with trust in your expertise, that client may, later down the sales funnel, purchase a more comprehensive product.